Vehicle Safety · 2–5 min talk

 Safety Reminders

-- Slow down in construction zones.
+• Slow down before entering construction zones.

-- Watch for workers and moving equipment.
+• Watch for workers and equipment near travel lanes.

 Ask the Crew